Apprenticeship is a combination of on-the-job training and related classroom instruction and requires no previous experience to enroll.

 Train staff and increase retention by implementing an apprenticeship program.

 Add an apprenticeship program and give students on-the-job experience.

 Participate in an earn-while-you-learn program and gain industry-relevant skills.

 Track culinary skills and reinforce competencies through easy-to-understand text and images.

 Access related instruction courses and additional content, such as recorded webinars and demonstrations.

 Apprenticeship goes digital.
 Validate and share your program’s recognition status on the online marketplace.
 Learn More

 ACFEF Apprenticeship was started in 1974 by Jack Braun, CEC, AAC, HOF, Ferdinand Metz, CMC, WGMC, AAC, HOF, and L. Edwin Brown, HAAC, HHOF.
-ACFEF created a set of national guidelines for apprenticeship standards that were originally registered with the U.S. Department of Labor in 1979 and are continually updated to remain pertinent.
+The ACFEF Apprenticeship Committee created a set of national guidelines for apprenticeship standards that were originally registered with the U.S. Department of Labor in 1979 and are continually updated to remain pertinent.
 In 2012, the program received the 21st Century Registered Trailblazers and Innovators Award by the U.S. Department of Labor for its partnership with the U.S. Army.